-Full name is Alex Jonathan Gordon resides in Lincoln, Neb., with his wife, Jamie...the couple has two sons, Max and Sam...
-Drafted following his junior season at Nebraska where he swept the collegiate baseball awards for College Player of the Year, the Golden Spikes Award, the Dick Howser Award, the Brooks Wallace Award and the ABCA Rawlings Player of the Year...was also an ESPY Award Finalist for the Best Male College Athlete ...
+Full name is Alex Jonathan Gordon…resides in Leawood, Kan., with his wife, Jamie, and children, Max, Sam and Joey ...
+Drafted following his junior season at Nebraska, where he swept the collegiate baseball awards for College Player of the Year, the Golden Spikes Award, the Dick Howser Award, the Brooks Wallace Award and the ABCA Rawlings Player of the Year…also an ESPY Award Finalist for the Best Male College Athlete ...
 Earned first-team All-America honors in his sophomore and junior seasons…hit .372 (94-253) in 72 games with 22 doubles, four triples, 19 home runs and 66 RBI as a junior ...
-Led Huskers to Big 12 regular season and tournament titles and the school's third College World Series appearance in 2005 ...Only the second two-time first-team All-American in Nebraska history and finished the season as the Big 12 leader (conference games) in walks and on-base pct., while ranking third in home runs, total bases and slugging pct...The highest draft pick out of Nebraska since Darin Erstad was taken first overall in the 1995 draft ...
-He was named the No. 1 college draft prospect by Baseball America as well as the second-best overall prospect, best pure collegiate hitter, the second-best collegiate five-tool talent, second-best collegiate power hitter, best collegiate strike-zone judgment and second-closest to the Majors among collegiate players ...
+Led Huskers to Big 12 regular season and tournament titles and the school's third College World Series appearance in 2005 ...
+Second two-time first-team All-American in Nebraska history and finished the season as the Big 12 leader (conference games) in walks and on-base percentage, while ranking third in HR, total bases and slugging percentage ...
+Was the highest draft pick out of Nebraska since Darin Erstad was taken first overall in the 1995 draft ...
+He was named the No. 1 college draft prospect by Baseball America as well as the second-best overall prospect, best pure collegiate hitter, best collegiate strike-zone judgment and second-closest to the Majors among collegiate players ...
 A member of 2004 U.S. National Team and helped Team USA to an 18-7 overall record, seeing a majority of his playing time at first base…hit .388 with four home runs, 12 RBI and 18 runs scored in 24 games ...
-Named the top offensive player at FISU World University Baseball Championships, where he led all players with a .524 average...
+Named the top offensive player at FISU World University Baseball Championships, where he led all players hitting .524 ...
 A two-time Gatorade Nebraska Player of the Year at Lincoln Southeast (Neb.)
 High School ...
-His father (Mike, Nebraska), older brother (Eric, Nebraska-Omaha) and younger brothers (Brett and Derek, Park University) played college baseball, while his grandfather (Charlie) was the long-time coach at Lincoln Southeast ...
+His father (Mike, Nebraska), older brother (Eric, Nebraska-Omaha) and younger brothers (Brett and Derek, Park University) played college baseball, and his grandfather (Charlie) was the long-time coach at Lincoln Southeast ...
 Participated in Royals Caravans, 2006-12 and in 2014…also participated in Royals FanFest, 2008-20 ...
-Provided funding for the Alex Gordon Training Complex at the University of Nebraska, which was completed in 2011 ...The Royals 2012 Roberto Clemente Award nominee… he and his wife have co-chaired the annual Royals Coat Drive, volunteered at the Johnson County Christmas Bureau, worked with Alex's Lemonade Stand charity and also hosted the Playing for Pink Casino Night in Lincoln that benefitted the Nebraska Diamond Dawgs Baseball Team and the American Cancer Society ...
-In 2014, became a charter member of the Taylor Hooton Foundation's "Advisory Board" of active Major-League players.
-The Hooton Foundation is widely acknowledged as the leader in the advocacy against the use of performance and appearance-enhancing drugs ...
-Winner of the 2014 Hutch Award, given each year to a Major League player who best exemplifies the honor, courage and dedication of baseball great Fred Hutchinson, both in on-field achievements and off-the-field work...He and wife, Jamie, are long-time supporters of Alex's Lemonade Stand Foundation for childhood cancer research...has also supported other cancer-related causes, including MLB's Honorary Bat Girl program, the Team Jack Foundation, Braden's Hope for Childhood Cancer and the Toys of Summer event... also supports SAFEHOME, a domestic violence shelter.
+Provided funding for the Alex Gordon Training Complex at the University of Nebraska, which was completed in 2011 ...
+Tabbed the Royals' 2012 Roberto Clemente Award nominee… he and his wife have co-chaired the annual Royals Coat Drive, volunteered at the Johnson County Christmas Bureau, worked with Alex's Lemonade Stand charity and hosted the Playing for Pink Casino Night in Lincoln to benefit the Nebraska Diamond Dawgs Baseball Team and American Cancer Society ...
+In 2014, became a charter member of the Taylor Hooton Foundation's "Advisory Board" of active Major-League players…the Hooton Foundation is widely acknowledged as the leader in the advocacy against the use of performance and appearance-enhancing drugs ...
+Winner of the 2014 Hutch Award, given each year to a Major League player who best exemplifies the honor, courage and dedication of baseball great Fred Hutchinson, both in on-field achievements and off-the-field work.

 Played in 148 games (140 starts), his most since 2014 ...
 Had a pair of two-run doubles on April 7-8 at Houston, including a go-ahead hit that started a six-run eighth inning April 8…didn't record an RBI in his next 14 games ...
 Matched his career high with 14 hit-by-pitches (also, 2015), tied for fourth most in the American League…recorded the 79th HBP of his career on May 4 vs. the White Sox, breaking a tie with Mike Macfarlane for the franchise record…finished the season with 89 HBP, 10th among active players ...
 Made his first of 15 career appearances in center field on May 10 at Tampa Bay, and made his first of four starts in center on May 11 at Tampa Bay ...
 Hit his first home run of the season on June 6 vs. Houston, his first since Sept.
 25, 2016 at Detroit, snapping a careerlong streak of 192 at-bats without a HR ...
 Recorded 11 of his 45 RBI (24.4%) during an eight-game stretch from June 28-July 5 ...
 Had a team-high six go-ahead RBI in the seventh inning or later, five of which broke ties: RBI triple in the seventh (June 24 vs. Toronto), two-run triple in the eighth (July 30 at Boston), RBI single in the ninth (Aug.
 16 at Oakland) and RBI double in the seventh (Sept.
 6 at Detroit)…the last Royal with more go-ahead RBI in the seventh or later in a single season was Jose Guillen (seven) in 2008 ...
 Had a walk-off sacrifice fly on July 19 vs. Detroit, the sixth walk-off RBI of his career and first since 2014 ...
 Hit .278/.373/.514 (20-for-72) with five doubles, four home runs and eight RBI over his last 24 games ...
 Doubled on Sept.
 22 at the White Sox, the 298th of his career, breaking a tie with Mike Sweeney for fifth most in Royals history ...
 Homered on Sept.
 23 at the White Sox, the 160th of his career, matching Frank White for fifth in Royals history ...
 Recorded eight outfield assists, his most since 2014 (also eight).